Do you know all those books that teach you how to make your team great or how to push your team to rock-star performance? Toss them aside.

-By working together, the team members get to know each other well over time, they know each other’s strengths and weaknesses and become very skilled in coordinating their activities, or anticipating their next moves, and initiating proper responses to them even as these moves happen.
+By working together, the team members get to know each other well over time; they know each other’s strengths and weaknesses and become very skilled in coordinating their activities, anticipating their next moves, and initiating proper responses to them even as these moves happen.

 In Hackman’s words:

 “Effective work teams operate in ways that build shared commitment, collective skills, and task-appropriate coordination strategies – not mutual antagonism and trails of failures from which little is learned.
-They become adept at detecting and correcting errors before serious damage is done, nd at noticing and exploiting emerging opportunities.
-And the periodically review how they have been operating, milking their experiences for whatever learning can be had from them.
-An effective team is a more capable performing unit when its work is finished than it was when work began.”
+They become adept at detecting and correcting errors before serious damage is done and noticing and exploiting emerging opportunities.
+And they periodically review how they have been operating, milking their experiences for whatever learning can be had from them.
+As a result, an effective team is a more capable performing unit when its work is finished than when it began.”
 Excerpt From: J. Richard Hackman, Leading Teams: Setting the Stage for Great Performances (2002).

 3. Growing as individuals

 Growth doesn’t only happen for the team as a whole, but great teams will create growth and development for each individual member of the team.
-A great team provides the setting for each individual to find a good measure of personal fulfilment in her teamwork.
+In addition, a great team provides the setting for each individual to find a good measure of personal fulfilment in her teamwork.

-That’s the magic of teams, they become incredibly skilled at learning, expanding knowledge, getting new skills, exploring different perspectives of the world, and all these push each individual to grow.
+That’s the magic of teams; they become incredibly skilled at learning, expanding knowledge, getting new skills, and exploring different perspectives of the world, pushing each individual to grow.

 It gets better.
-Individual growth or learning represents only one benefit of working in the team.
-The members of team create strong interpersonal relationships, even friendships that can last beyond the group’s lifespan.
+Individual growth or learning represents only one benefit of working in a team.
+In addition, the team members create strong interpersonal relationships, even friendships that can last beyond the group’s lifespan.

-The opposite, a team that has a negative impact on members’ learning and growth is not counted as effective.
+Conversely, a team that hurts members’ learning and growth is not considered practical.

 “If the group prevents members from doing what they want and need to do, if it compromises their personal learning, or if members’ main reactions to having been in the group are frustration and disillusionment, then the costs of generating the group product were too high.”
 Excerpt From: J. Richard Hackman, Leading Teams: Setting the Stage for Great Performances (2002).

 What can you do with the information above?
-Carefully consider this criteria when you form or work with teams:
+First, carefully consider this criterion when you form or work with teams:

-- You need to be explicit about your values, define what you hope for and what you promote when you talk about teams.
-Is individual growth a criteria for a great team, or you consider it’s not essential?
+- You need to be explicit about your values and define what you hope for and what you promote when you talk about teams.
+For example, is individual growth a criterion for a great team, or do you consider it not essential?

 - The effectiveness criteria will help you answer the question: are you measuring the right things?
-The criteria will create less likelihood to use random indicators when we measure the performance or “success” of the team.
+In addition, the requirements will create less likelihood of using random indicators when calculating the team’s performance or “success“.

-- It brings our the realisation that the team needs to make trade-offs continuously between the three aspects of overall effectiveness.
+- It brings us the realisation that the team must continuously make trade-offs between the three aspects of overall effectiveness.

 - Provides a standard for testing and choosing different structural or managerial interventions to help the team.
-When you intervene with the team, which of the effectiveness criteria do you want to influence?
-How does it affect the other criteria?
+Which effectiveness criteria do you want to influence when you intervene with the team?
+How does it affect the other measures?
 Why are you considering this particular one?
 These questions and the clarity they bring should limit or even remove unfit interventions for the team.

-Hackman’s criteria can be used to assess the effectiveness of any team, regardless of industry, domain, composition (it was used in industries as various as aerospace, CIA, manufacturing, education), and it work perfectly with the Agile Manifesto and Principles:
+Moreover, Hackman’s criteria can be used to assess the effectiveness of any team, regardless of industry, domain, and composition (it was used in industries as varied as aerospace, CIA, manufacturing, and education), and it works perfectly with the Agile Manifesto and Principles:

-- Customer collaboration and satisfaction is the core of the manifesto as well.
+- Customer collaboration and satisfaction are the core of the manifesto as well.

-- Team and individual growth – self-organising teams, continuous learning, motivated individuals are part of the Agile principles as well.
+- Team and individual growth – self-organising teams, continuous learning, and motivated individuals are also part of the Agile principles.